-She is back home just before dinner and has picked up a random book from the bookshelf.
+She is back home just before dinner and picks up a random book from the bookshelf.
 Her house is packed with books.
-Collecting them was one of the great genuine projects of Gala and Lucas during so many years of marriage: flea markets in London, stalls in La Seine during their fall trips to Paris, hangover Saturdays in Los Encantes in Barcelona.A few months ago, I was awakened by a thunderous noise during the night.
-My bookshelf had broken down because there were too many books and it was too heavy.
+Collecting them was one of the great genuine projects of Gala and Lucas during so many years of marriage.
+At flea markets in London, stalls in La Seine during their fall trips to Paris, hangover Saturdays in Los Encantes in Barcelona.A few months ago, I was awakened by a thunderous noise during the night.
+My bookshelf had broken down because of too many books.
 I saw all my magazines and books on the floor, in distress.
 Gala instantly came to my mind; I wondered what she would have thought if that had happened to her.

 Lucas was fascinated with books.
 Their touch, their design.
 Books were like stocks to him, a smart long-term investment.
 A book by his favorite artist would be worth three times its original value in a few years.
 For Gala, a book is a trunk of past emotions.
 Just by opening a random page in any of them, she would go back to the exact space and time she had occupied the first time she read it.
 She would remember everything.
 The light of that moment, the conflicts that were haunting her, her subtle desires.

 While for Lucas, a book was an object, for Gala, a book transcends the form.
 It belongs to the intangible universe and everything that cannot be touched remains there.
 She never understood how Lucas could see a book as an share, a precious object.
 But now, she says to herself that, after all, they were both placing books in a supreme place, so their respective feelings were not so different in the end.
 She now wishes she would have realized this when Lucas was still here.